egandavidpatrick-del/project-navigator/README.md

 * project records within the `projects` table
 * user account records within the `user_accounts` table

-The purpose of this mechanism is to prevent stale or abandoned record locks from persisting indefinitely, thereby maintaining record accessibility and operational continuity for users of the Saubon Synogen application.
+The purpose of this mechanism is to prevent stale or abandoned record locks from persisting indefinitely, thereby maintaining record accessibility and operational continuity for users of the Saubon Synogen™ application.

 Once deployed, the system operates autonomously.